Unidata/science-gateway/vms/ramadda/readme.md

 ## Port 80

 Open port `80` on your VM, however you do that so that RAMADDA can serve content via the web port.
 Port `80` requests will be forwarded to `8080` inside the RAMADDA Docker container.
-If using the Jetstream OpenStack API, you can do this with `secgroup` commands.
+[See here](https://github.com/Unidata/xsede-jetstream/tree/secgroups/openstack#h:D6B1D4C2) for more information on opening ports.

 <a id="h:7E683535"></a>